AndyLPK247/pycon-2020-web-app-testing/README.md

 ## Repository Branching

-The `master` branch contains the code for the course's starting point.
+The `master` branch contains the code for the tutorial's starting point.
 The project is basically empty in the `master` branch.

-If you want to code along with the course, then create a branch for your work off the `master` branch.
+If you want to code along with the tutorial, then create a branch for your work off the `master` branch.
-To create your own branch named `course/develop`, run:
+To create your own branch named `tutorial/develop`, run:

     > git checkout master
-    > git branch course/develop
+    > git branch tutorial/develop
-    > git checkout course/develop
+    > git checkout tutorial/develop

-The `example/*` branches contain the completed code for course parts.
+The `example/*` branches contain the completed code for tutorial parts.
 If you get stuck, you can always check the example code.

 * `example/1-pytest-setup`